Published On: Jul 18 2011 01:10:06 PM CDTUpdated On: Jan 07 2015 01:00:00 AM CST

 Leah Remini was also a guest star on the show before she went on to star in the hit sitcom "The King of Queens."

-Bridgette Wilson (pictured with husband, tennis star Pete Sampras) guest-starred in five "Saved by the Bell" episodes as Ginger.
+Bridgette Wilson (pictured with husband, tennis star Pete Sampras, and their son in 2009) guest-starred in five "Saved by the Bell" episodes as Ginger.
 She went on to star in the movies "Billy Madison" and "The Wedding Planner," and the daytime drama "Santa Barbara."

 Scott Wolf appeared in four uncredited stints as an extra on "Saved by the Bell" from 1990-91 before gaining attention for his role on the television drama "Party of Five" in 1994.